 In-country Movement: The home secretary may impose terrorism prevention and investigation measures (TPIMs) based on a “balance of probabilities.”
 TPIMs are a form of house arrest applied to those thought to pose a terrorist threat but who cannot be prosecuted or deported; a TPIM can last for up to two years.
 The measures include electronic tagging, reporting regularly to the police, and facing “tightly defined exclusion from particular places and the prevention of travel overseas.”
 A suspect must live at home and stay there overnight, possibly for up to 10 hours.
 Suspects can be sent to live up to 200 miles from their normal residence.
 The suspect may apply to the courts to stay elsewhere.
 The suspect can use a mobile phone and the internet to work and study, subject to conditions.
-In November 2016, six citizens and one foreign national were subject to TPIMs.

 Protection of Refugees

-Access to Asylum: In England, Scotland, Wales, and Northern Ireland, the law provides for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees.
+Access to Asylum: In England, Scotland, Wales, and Northern Ireland, the law provides for granting asylum or refugee status, and the government has established a system for providing protection to refugees.
 Bermuda’s constitution and laws do not provide for granting asylum or refugee status, and the government does not have an established system for providing protection to refugees.

 Safe Country of Origin/Transit: The country is subject to the EU’s Dublin III regulation and considers all other EU member states, except Greece, to be countries of safe origin or transit.
 The regulation permits authorities to remove an asylum applicant to another country responsible for adjudicating an applicant’s claim.
 The government places the burden of proof on asylum seekers who arrive from safe countries of origin, who pass through a country where they are not considered to be at risk, or who remained in the country for a period before seeking asylum.